 Let It Flow

 Part of going natural is sometimes just allowing your hair to do its thing without overthinking about curl definition or frizz.
+With a simple half-up, half-down hairstyle, you can celebrate your texture and volume in a practical, effortless way.

 Slick It Back

 With the right molding products and a ponytail extension (if you need it), recreating this look is relatively simple.
-After styling, you may want to secure your hair with a silk scarf for a few hours depending on your hair texture and let the product air dry or even sit under a hooded dryer.
+After styling, you may want to secure your hair with a silk scarf for a few hours (depending on your hair texture) and let the product air dry or even sit under a hooded dryer.

-Chloe's side-swept two-strand twisted locs frame her face and show off her beautiful hair texture.
+Chloe Bailey's side-swept two-strand twisted locs frame her face and show off her beautiful hair texture.